Regular checkups are essential to your health, but you might be getting screenings that you no longer need. Here’s what you need to know.

 Dr. Green doesn’t support a strict age cutoff.
 Rather, she urges patients and doctors to weigh the pros and cons in light of a person’s overall health.
 If someone has advanced dementia, another type of cancer that has progressed, or other reasons why their life expectancy is limited, then continuing with mammograms probably doesn’t make sense.

-From age 50 to 75, most people should get a colonoscopy every 10 years.
+From age 45 to 75, most people should get a colonoscopy every 10 years.
 After 75, the USPSTF recommends stopping the regular testing because the risks of this test begin to outweigh the benefits.
+At age 85, the American Cancer Society says people should stop colon cancer screening.

 “As you get older, your skin starts to get thinner.
 The same thing happens on the inside,” Dr. Green says.
 “That means you’re more likely to have your bowels punctured during a colonoscopy, which can be life-threatening,” she says.
 “The prep for a frail, older adult can also be very taxing, as it can lead to dehydration which may increase the risk of a fall.”